Dev5H0/moddable-game-api/README.md

     - `POST /toggle?id=example_mod` # Toggle a mod on or off.

 ## Mods
-Mods are a key feature, allowing you to fully customise the game to your will, from idle games to random, or even a little bit of both.
+Mods are a key feature, allowing you to fully customise the game to your will, from idle games to RPGs, or even a little bit of both.

 Define a variable, an item, and encounters; make the defined item purchasable in the shop for a set amount of your defined variable, unlocking the defined encounters when bought.